MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/pipeline-automation.md

 * **Service principal** (recommended) - This connection authenticates by using a [service principal](/power-bi/developer/embedded/embed-service-principal) and requires the Microsoft Entra app’s secret and application ID.
 When you use this option, verify that the [service admin settings](/power-bi/developer/embedded/embed-service-principal#step-3---enable-the-power-bi-service-admin-settings) for the service principal are enabled.

 * **Username and password** – Configured as a generic service connection with a username and a password.
-This connection method doesn’t support multi-factor authentication.
+This connection method doesn’t support multifactor authentication.
 We recommend that you use the service principal connection method because it doesn’t require storing user credentials on Azure DevOps.

 >[!NOTE]
 >The Power BI automation tools extension uses an Azure DevOps service connection to store credentials.
 For more information, see [How we store your credentials for Azure DevOps Services](/azure/devops/organizations/security/credential-storage).